dcpf/joule/README.md

 ## Components

 #### SetHeaders
-Sets the headers on the response.
-Example:
+Sets one or more headers on the response.
+Here's an example that sets the common no-cache response headers:

 ```
 {
     "type": "setHeaders",
     "headers": {
-        "header1": "whatever",
-        "header2": "some value"
+        "Cache-Control": "no-cache, no-store, must-revalidate",
+        "Pragma": "no-cache",
+        "Expires": "0"
     }
 }
 ```